CONTEST INFORMATION

 TIME & LOCATION

-BAPC 2025 will be held at Gunn High School's Titan Gym in Palo Alto, California on Sunday, March 2nd, 2025 from 10:00 AM to 4:10 PM.
+BAPC 2025 was held at Gunn High School's Titan Gym in Palo Alto, California on Sunday, March 2nd, 2025 from 10:00 AM to 4:10 PM.
 Click here for more details.

 CONTEST FORMAT